diku-dk/futhark/docs/man/futhark-literate.rst

 running a program from an unknown source, you should always give it a quick read to see if anything looks fishy.

+BUGS
+====

+FutharkScript expressions can only refer to names defined in the file passed to ``futhark literate``, not any names in imported files.

 SEE ALSO
 ========